Scarecrow11/Challenge/server/README.md

 #### post /v2/histories/
 - adds a new entry to the database
-- expects userId, baseCurrencyId, desiredCurrencyId, amount, rate
+- expects userId, baseCurrencyId, desiredCurrencyId, amount, rate, total
 - available only to authorized users
 - check the input parameters